farmanahmed888/ESD-Academia-Project/README.md

 - Java
 - Node.js and npm
-- MySQl (or any preferred database)
+- MySQL (or any preferred database)